-It’s November, and tomorrow, many of us will celebrate Thanksgiving – followed by Christmas (or another holiday) less than a month later.
+It’s November, and in just a few days, many of us will celebrate Thanksgiving – followed by Christmas (or another holiday) less than a month later.

 Yes, the holiday season is upon us.
 This year, I’ve updated the Holiday Survival Guide to include even more ideas to keep the peace and enjoy your family and friends.